Westc13/Westc13/README.md

 Remember, good things come to those who wait (and maybe bug the developer with funny cat GIFs).
 So, keep your eyes peeled for the eventual reveal of my proudest projects, complete with those epic video demos we're all eagerly waiting for.

 Thank you for your patience, your sense of humor, and for joining me on this amusing adventure of delayed showcases.
-Together, we'll revel in the anticipation and embrace the laughter along the way!
+Together, we'll revel in the anticipation and embrace the laughter along the way!](url)
+-->

 <!-- <h2 align="center">Proudest Projects</h2>